pforret/jekyll.forret.com/_posts/2005/2005-07-31-digital-cinema-one-step-closer.md

 ### OBSERVATIONS

   * The 2K standard translates into 2.2 megapixel images and the 4K standard into 8.8 megapixel.
-So 4K Digital Cinema uses a resolution most commerical &#8216;still&#8217; camera&#8217;s don&#8217;t have yet.
+So 4K Digital Cinema uses a resolution most commerical &#8216;still' camera's don't have yet.
   * If you project a 2K image on a screen 15m (50 feet) wide, each pixel is 15000/2048 = 7.3 mm wide.
 At 4K: 3.6mm wide.
 If you would project a DVD (720&#215;480 pixels), a pixel would be 2cm wide.
   * Texas Instruments already has a 2K DLP (DC 2K DMD) chip, but there is no 4K chip yet.
 [Sony, however, announced their first 4K projectors](http://news.sel.sony.com/pressrelease/4864).
   * The [Sony SXRD](http://www.audiorevolution.com/news/0203/27.sony.shtml) technology has a 16:9 aspect ratio (1920/1080), the [JVC DLA-QX1G projector](http://www.jvc.ca/jvcpro/product-detail.aspx?h=P2_200&l=E&model=DLA-QX1G) has a 4:3 aspect ratio, but the new standard has a very unusual 19:10 ratio.
 No idea why that is.